 Volkswagen has some great electric models already such as the e-Golf, but the ID.3 is their first fully original electric offering, not based on a petrol/diesel alternative.
 With plenty of space, this rear-drive motor is nifty on the road and perfect for those school runs and trips around town.

-With subtle futuristic styling, the ID.3 does a great job of looking modern without sticking out being too in your face.
+With subtle futuristic styling, the ID.3 does a great job of balancing looking modern without sticking out and being too in your face.
 We’re practically big fans of the interior with a clean contemporary look.

 If you’re looking for something a little smaller, then the Renault Zoe is our top pick for a small electric car.
 Unlike many of its electric counterparts, the Zoe is much more reasonably priced and is a great entry model for many people looking for an affordable electric vehicle.

 Despite being on our roads for a decade, the Zoe is zero emissions and therefore completely compliant with Euro 6 regulations.
 If you’re not a huge fan of your electric car looking like something out of a sci-fi movie, then the Renault Zoe is perfect.
 The cute little city car doesn’t stand out against modern petrol and diesel cars, yet still retains all the advantages of going green.